 At the operational level, it is recommended that the ETDS governance body is supported by participatory working groups composed of tourism experts and ETDS participants representing a diverse range of public and private tourism stakeholders.
 The role of the expert working groups is to develop data quality standards and methodologies, set up transparent and accessible data exchange processes, share use cases and best practices, and provide expert support and education to the ETDS participants.
 This participatory structure would create a level playing field for the diverse tourism stakeholders (e.g., SMEs), promote democratic decision-making, and enable bi-directional communication between the ETDS governing body and participants.
-Importantly, the openness and accessibility of the ETDS system should not compromise its stability.
-These recommendations are supported by findings from stakeholder consultations and the results of the validation survey (see Appendix A: ETDS Design Experiment and Validation Survey Methodology and Appendix B: ETDS Design Experiment and Validation Survey Questionnaire).
-Figure 9 indicates the perceived importance of coordinating tasks, with high priority placed on maintenance, innovation and strategic decision-making.
+Importantly, the openness and accessibility of the ETDS ecosystem should not compromise its stability.
+These recommendations are supported by findings from stakeholder consultations and the results of the validation survey (see Appendix A: ETDS Design Experiment and Validation Survey Methodology and Appendix B: ETDS Design Experiment and Validation Survey

 25 European Commission 2023: Communication from the Commission - Towards a Common European Tourism Data Space: boosting data sharing and innovation across the tourism ecosystem.
-Retrieved in October 2023 from:https://single-market-economy.ec.europa.eu/publications/communication-commission-towards-common-european-tourism-data-space_en
+Retrieved in October 2023 from: https://single-market-economy.ec.europa.eu/publications/communicationcommission-towards-common-european-tourism-data-space_en